ykotseruba/attention_and_driving/behavioral.md

 <pre>
 @article{2019_TRR_Mangalore,
-    author = "Pai Mangalore, Ganesh and Ebadi, Yalda and Samuel, Siby and Knodler, Michael A and Fisher, Donald L", title = "The Promise of Virtual Reality Headsets: Can They be Used to Measure Accurately Drivers’ Hazard Anticipation Performance?", journal = "Transportation Research Record",
+    author = "Pai Mangalore, Ganesh and Ebadi, Yalda and Samuel, Siby and Knodler, Michael A and Fisher, Donald L", journal = "Transportation Research Record",
-    volume = "2673",
     number = "10",
     pages = "455--464",
-    year = "2019",
-    publisher = "SAGE Publications Sage CA: Los Angeles, CA" }
+    publisher = "SAGE Publications Sage CA: Los Angeles, CA", title = "The Promise of Virtual Reality Headsets: Can They be Used to Measure Accurately Drivers’ Hazard Anticipation Performance?", volume = "2673",
+    year = "2019"
+}
 </pre>
 </ul>